 The Mission Statement: "The National Organization for Women is dedicated to its multi-issue and multi-strategy approach to women's rights, and is the largest organization of feminist grassroots activists in the United States.
 NOW has hundreds of chapters and hundreds of thousands of members and activists in all 50 states and the District of Columbia.
 Since our founding in 1966, NOW's purpose is to take action through intersectional grassroots activism to promote feminist ideals, lead societal change, eliminate discrimination, and achieve and protect the equal rights of all women and girls in all aspects of social, political, and economic life."

-How to Get Involved: As the largest women's rights organizations in the country, there are a ton of ways to get involved.
-You can join your local state chapter or organize one yourself if your community doesn't currently have one.
+How to Get Involved: As the largest women's rights organization in the country, there are a ton of ways to get involved.
+You can join your local state chapter or organize one if your community doesn't have one.
 When you donate to NOW, you will be funding their work around ensuring fair treatment and autonomy for all people.

 American Civil Liberties Union

 How to Get Involved: With an entire section on its site about taking action, the ACLU makes it super easy to figure out how to support its work.
-It also provides plenty of information about each project the ACLU takes on so you stay on top of current events and know exactly where your money will be going if you choose to donate.
+It also provides plenty of information about each project the ACLU takes on so you can stay on top of current events and know exactly where donations go.

 The Mission Statement: "Planned Parenthood believes in the fundamental right of each individual, throughout the world, to manage his or her fertility, regardless of the individual's income, marital status, race, ethnicity, sexual orientation, age, national origin, or residence.
 We believe that respect and value for diversity in all aspects of our organization are essential to our well-being.
 We believe that reproductive self-determination must be voluntary and preserve the individual's right to privacy.
 We further believe that such self-determination will contribute to an enhancement of the quality of life and strong family relationships."